The Snorkel

 Made just as the studio was finding success with its gothic horrors filmed at Bray Studios with a stock cast of performers, this entry stands out as a contemporary story with immersive location photography and fresh cast.
 Indeed, said photography and Peter van Eyck’s arresting performance almost gloss over the script’s gaping deficiencies.
 And they would have, too, if it weren’t for a single scene.
 To discuss this scene, however, I must reveal the ending, so be warned, spoilers follow.

 The film opens with a wordless sequence that sees Van Eyck lock himself inside a well-furnished room.
 After sealing the doors with tape, he opens a concealed trapdoor leading to the crawlspace beneath the room.
 He enters carrying two long rubber tubes, which he attaches to an outside vent.
 He re-emerges and we realize he’s not alone.
 A woman lies unconscious on the settee.
 Van Eyck gives her a quick glance, then extinguishes the gas lights.
 Then he opens the gas valves, walks over to a chair and dons the titular snorkel, having attached the air hoses.
-As the room fills with gas, he breathes easy.
+As the room fills with gas, killing the woman, he breathes easy.

 The opening titles appear over a close up of Van Eyck.
-After, he retreats to the crawlspace where he remains as the housekeepers discover the body, the police arrive, and the body is removed.
-Then he emerges and leaves via the back door.
+After, he retreats to the crawlspace where he remains as the housekeepers discover the woman’s body, the police arrive, and the body is removed.
+Then Van Eyck emerges and leaves via the back door.
 In between, we learn the woman was his wife.
 She was rich; he was not.
 Everyone has bought his ruse except his stepdaughter, played by Mandy Miller, who insists Van Eyck killed her mother, despite no evidence.

-From here, the film settles into a battle of wits between Van Eyck and Miller, as she seeks evidence to incriminate him, and he seeks to cast her as mentally unstable.
 Van Eyck proffers a villain worthy of Hitchcock.
 His mask of affable charm concealing a cold detachment commands our attention.
 We get a crackling scene set at the beach which maximizes the location setting by having Van Eyck attempt to drown Miller in the ocean, a scene framed looking at the shore, contrasting the lazing sunbathers with the life-and-death struggle.

 Last warning for spoilers.